ErmoGarcia/diceware-tk/README.md

 ## Features

+This library provides the following features:

-- Generate a cryptographically secure random passphrase from a wordlist using the [diceware](https://theworld.com/~reinhold/diceware.html) method
+- Generating a cryptographically secure random passphrase from a wordlist using the [diceware](https://theworld.com/~reinhold/diceware.html) method.
-- Possibility of loading any wordlist from a URL or a local file
+- Loading any wordlist from a URL or a local file.
-- Provides lower level functions to tweak some parameters like the numbers on the dice
+- Accessing to lower level functions useful for specific use cases.

 ## Getting started